-Instead, I psyched myself up to make all these dishes I’ve never made before, and cook a turkey, and be with my partner and his parents.
+Instead, I psyched myself up to make all these dishes tonight that I’ve never made before, and tomorrow we’ll cook a turkey, and be with my partner and his parents.
 I charged in doing the holiday thing, full steam ahead, and made biscuits and a cranberry orange relish, and stuffing, and cleaned up after myself, and then I broke down.

 I glanced at the TV while I worked and saw an advertisement with some blue water in the background – maybe it was for beer, or maybe some tropical get away place – and I suddenly saw how fake everything is.
 Just stupid and pointless and it’s all made up.
 Life is just a big lie.

 I told my partner we’re done – and not because of us, but because it’s all pointless, and I hate being here, and then I remembered last year.

 My mom had been staying with one of my sisters, recuperating from a shoulder surgery in September, and we all met at my other sister’s house in Vermont for Thanksgiving.